activebridge/activebridge.github.io/_posts/2017-05-23-extreme-programming-principals-for-web-development.md

 background: extreme-programming-principals-for-web-development-back
 category: pm_team_management
 date: "2017-05-23"
-description: How to Use Extreme Programming to Achieve Success
 layout: post
 post-id: extreme-programming-principals-for-web-development
-title: Extreme Programming Principals that We Use to Achieve Success
+post-title: "Extreme Programming Principals that We Use to Achieve Success"
 time-to-read: 2 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2020-02-25"
+description: "The authors of the methodology are Kent Beck, Ward Cunningham, Martin Fowler and others"
+title: "How to Use Extreme Programming to Achieve Success"
 ---

 ## Extreme Programming